The Intertwining History of NOW and the ERA

-- The Archivist of the United States, who is the responsible party for ratifying the ERA to the constitutions, writes in a 2012 letter to Rep. Carolyn Maloney (D-NY) that states may not rescind ratification votes: Article V of the Constitution makes no provision for rescission.
+- The Archivist of the United States, who is the responsible party for ratifying the ERA to the Constitution, wrote in a 2012 letter to Rep. Carolyn Maloney (D-N.Y.) that states may not rescind ratification votes: Article V of the Constitution makes no provision for rescission.

 - In March of 2017 Nevada ERA activists and their allies produced a stunning ratification victory, jumpstarting the modern day ERA movement.
 Lead by Nevada State Senator Rev. Pat Spearman and a majority female legislature, who while wearing suffragist white on the Senate floor said:

 “Galatians 6:9 says, ‘Be not weary in well-doing, you will reap the harvest if you do not faint,’” she said.
 “We got tired, but we did not faint.
 We became weary, but we did not faint.
 We were vilified, ostracized, and criticized, but we did not faint.
 I encourage my colleagues to support and pass this legislation.
 We persist, in the name of all that is good.”

 - In May of 2018 with the help of seasoned ERA campaigners from national NOW and Illinois NOW, the state legislature passed the Equal Rights Amendment, leaving just one state left to ratify.

 - NOW works with chapter leaders in key states, including Arizona, to raise awareness of the need to ratify the ERA.
 NOW staff discovers the original Equal Rights Amendment banner first used in the 1970s and marches with it in Illinois and every year since 2016 at the annual Women’s March in Washington, D.C.